A CNN With Multi-scale Convolution for Hyperspectral Image Classification using Target-Pixel-Orientation scheme: Experimental Results

 \subsection{Comparison with Other Methods}

-The key features of our proposed methods are 1) \emph{use of} spatial feature with spectral one, 2) {\emph band-reduction} using several consecutive 3-D CNNs and 3) feature extraction with a {\emph multi-scale convolutional} network.
-We have chosen six state of the art methods namely,: 1) \emph{CNN-PPF}~\cite{CNN-PPF}, 2) \emph{DR-CNN}~\cite{DR-CNN}, 3) \emph{2S-Fusion}, 4) \emph{BASS}~\cite{bassnet_Santra16}, 5) \emph{DPP-ML}~\cite{DPP-ML}, and 6) \emph{S-CNN+SVM}~\cite{SVM-SCNN}.
-Every comparable method exploits spatial features along with the spectral one. \emph{CNN-PPF } uses a pixel pair strategy to increase the number of training samples and feeds them into a deep network having 1-D convolutional layers. \emph{DR-CNN} exploits diverse region-based 2-D patches from the image to produce more discriminative features.
+The key features of our proposed methods are 1) \emph{use of} both spectral and spatial features, 2) {\emph band-reduction} using several consecutive 3-D CNNs and 3) feature extraction with a {\emph multi-scale convolutional} network.
+We have chosen six state of the art methods namely,: 1) \emph{CNN-PPF}~\cite{CNN-PPF}, 2) \emph{DR-CNN}~\cite{DR-CNN}, 3) \emph{2S-Fusion}~\cite{2S-Fusion}, 4) \emph{BASS}~\cite{bassnet_Santra16}, 5) \emph{DPP-ML}~\cite{DPP-ML}, and 6) \emph{S-CNN+SVM}~\cite{SVM-SCNN}.
+Every comparable method exploits both spectral and spatial features. \emph{CNN-PPF } uses a pixel pair strategy to increase the number of training samples and feeds them into a deep network having 1-D convolutional layers. \emph{DR-CNN} exploits diverse region-based 2-D patches from the image to produce more discriminative features.
 On the contrary, \emph{2S-Fusion} processes spatial and spectral information separately and fuses them using adaptive class-specific weights.
 However, \emph{BASSNET} extracts band specific spatial-spectral features.
 In \emph{DPP-ML}, convolutional neural networks with multiscale convolution are used to extract deep multiscale features from the HSI.
 SVM-based methods are common in traditional hyperspectral image classification.
 In \emph{S-CNN+SVM}, the Siamese convolutional neural network extracts spectral-spatial features of HSI and feeds them to a \emph{SVM} classifier.
 In general, the performance of deep learning-based algorithms supersedes traditional techniques (e.g, \emph{k-NN}, \emph{SVM}, \emph{ELM}).
 We have compared the performance of the proposed techniques with the best results reported for each of these state of the art techniques.
 In \emph{S-CNN+SVM} and \emph{2S-Fusion}, performance on the \emph{salinas} dataset is not reported.
 To maintain consistency in the results, we ran our algorithm with the classes and the number of samples for each class used in \emph{2S-Fusion}, \emph{DR-CNN}, \emph{DPP-ML} for Indian Pines.